-6.1 Inform the Board and stakeholders on the Affordable Care Act (ACA) a will impact the physician practice, workforce, and utilization of allied h professionals, and access to care for patients.
-High Acti vities Responsible Parties a.
+6.1 Inform the Board and stakeholders on the Affordable Care Act (ACA) and how it will impact the physician practice, workforce, and utilization of allied healthcare professionals, and access to care for patients.
+High Activities Da Date Responsible Parties a.
 Continue to invite appropriate speakers to inform the Board about the ACA.
 Bi- annually Chief of Legislation and Executive Director b.
 Identify and obtain ACA articles to print in the Board's Newsletter.
 Bi- annually Public Information Officer C. Educate physicians on opportunities to assist patients not within the ACA in obtaining access to care.
 Bi- annually Public Information Officer